datatrail-jhu/05_R/manuscript/05_basic_commands.md

-# Basic commands in R
+# Basic Commands in R

 Now that we've covered what some essentials about R objects, we'll go over some basic commands that will be helpful in working with data.